aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 4. Possibly, but not required right away, identify other data you think in future might help inform forecasts – example Prices, Promotions, Stock-out dates, Holidays.

-5. **Check for uniqueness.**  When you groupby timestamp (at identified time unit from Step 2.3) and item_id, you should see only 1 target_value.
+5. **Check for uniqueness.**  When you groupby timestamp (at identified time unit from Step 2.3 above) and item_id, you should see only 1 target_value.
 If you see more than 1 target value per timestamp/item_id combination, that means your dimensions aren’t unique for your data.
 Maybe you have another dimension such as sales location?

 6. **Check your timestamp format**, https://docs.aws.amazon.com/forecast/latest/dg/API_CreatePredictor.html